comtihon/enot/docs/deps.md

 Or, if your project has `1.0.1` version of `dep3` and `dep2` has older `1.0.0` -
 newer version of `dep3` will also be used.
 __Important__ this works only for tag commits.
 If you specify dep via branch - it will just overrides all other down level deps.
+__Important__ if you need to turn off deps auto updating - add `{"compare_versions" : false}` to your `coonfig.json`.
+Then coon will take versions closer to root.
+Beware, using incompatible major versions could be dangerous!
 # Deps conflicts
 According to semantic versioning - changing major leads to incompatible api changes.
 So, if you have different major versions in your deps tree - Coon wont build the